kiwanska/what-if-they-never-went/README.md

 # what-if-they-never-went
-simple onepage inpired by the greatest conspiracy theory
+simple onepage inspired by the greatest conspiracy theory